CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowFileTransfer.md

 ```

 ### -SecureProperties
 A dictionary of encrypted secure values mapped against the secure property name.
-The values that are encrypted using AES key must be mapped against the secure property name with a &amp;apos;AES&amp;apos; prefix\nDevice connector expects the message body to be a golang template and the template can use the secure property names as placeholders.
+The values that are encrypted using AES key must be mapped against the secure property name with a &apos;AES&apos; prefix\nDevice connector expects the message body to be a golang template and the template can use the secure property names as placeholders.

 Note :- Use Initialize-Intersightobject to create the object of complex type object